Beat by Beetles?

 Vascular Physiology Is Incompatible With Large Compressive Loads

-Blood-vessels can’t handle large compressive loads.
-It takes about 2 Newtons of pressure with a well placed thumb to occlude the brachial artery of the average person, thats roughly 0.2 kilograms and for arterioles and capillaries its even less.
-For comparison, pinching your thumb and index-finger to hold a 1 kg weight transmits around 5-12 kg of compressive load across each of the small joints in the hand and wrist, and when performing a strong grasp those forces can reach well above 100 kg.35)https://pubmed.ncbi.nlm.nih.gov/833171/ In simple walking the tibiofemoral portion of the knee-joint transmits forces that is 2-3 times the persons body-weight which increases by a factor of three during more vigorous activities such as running, thats about 100-250 kg and 300-750 kg respectively for a normal-sized human.36)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3324308/ Since large joint-loads is such a big part of our daily existence, it hence not practical even with an intermittent vascular supply.
+The easy answer to this question is that blood-vessels can’t handle large compressive loads.
+For instance, it takes only about 2 Newtons, or 0,2 kg of pressure with a well placed thumb to occlude the brachial artery of the average person, and for arterioles and capillaries it’s even less.
+For comparison, pinching your thumb and index-finger to hold a 1 kg weight transmits around 5-12 kg of compressive load across each of the small joints in the hand and wrist, and when performing a strong grasp those forces can reach well above 100 kg.35)https://pubmed.ncbi.nlm.nih.gov/833171/ In simple walking the tibiofemoral portion of the knee-joint transmits forces that is 2-3 times the persons body-weight which increases by a factor of three during more vigorous activities such as running (which is about 100-250 kg and 300-750 kg respectively for a normal-sized human).36)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3324308/ Because large joint-loads are such a big part of our daily existence, it is therefore not possible for the nutritional needs of internal joint-tissues to be met by normal means.

 Blood-Vessels Compromise Tissue Mechanical Properties